Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Introduction

 Furthermore, we describe in detail (at the population level) the geometry of the set of all possible solutions $(P_0,P_1,\pn,\pp)$ to \eqref{eqn:contam0}-\eqref{eqn:contam1}.
 We argue that for any pair $\Ptn \neq \Ptp$, there always exists a {\em unique} solution satisfying the above two conditions.
 Moreover, this solution uniquely corresponds to the maximum possible total label noise level $(\pp+\pn)$ compatible with the observed contaminated distributions, and also to the maximum possible total variation separation $\norm{P_1-P_0}_{TV}$ under the condition $\pp + \pn <1$.
 In this sense, $P_0$ and $P_1$ satisfying the second condition are {\em maximally denoised} versions of the contaminated distributions.
-Under these conditions, we therefore establish universally consistent learning of (i) a classifier that compensates for everything that could be construed as label noise, and (ii) the corresponding contamination proportions.
-In particular, we emphasize that the proposed conditions do not put any restrictions on the possible apparent label distributions $\Ptn,\Ptp$, so that our consistency result is distribution-free.

-An alternative way to view the contamination model \eqref{eqn:contam0}-\eqref{eqn:contam1} is to interpret it as a {\em source separation} problem.
-In the usual source separation setting, the {\em realizations} from the different sources are linearly mixed, whereas in the present model, the {\em source probability distributions} are (we do not observe a signal superposition, but a signal coming from one or the other source).
-As a common point with the source separation setting, it is necessary to postulate additional constraints on the sources in order to resolve non-uniqueness of the possible solutions.
-In Independent Component Analysis, for instance, sources are assumed to be independent.
-Our assumption of mutual irreducibility between the sources plays a conceptually comparable role here.
-Similarly, the assumption on the total noise level resolves the ambiguity that the sources would be otherwise only identifiable up to permutation.